-A Muscle strain and pulled muscles are the most common cause of back pain.
-Muscles become overstretched or torn as a result of repetitive movements and improper stretching.
-The fibers in your muscles become torn and need time to heal.
-These back pains are very uncomfortable and can be debilitating, but if you act fast, you can prevent pain from getting worse.
+A muscle strain or pulled muscle is the most common cause of back pain.
+Muscles become overstretched or torn as a result of repetitive movements or improper stretching.
+Therefore, the fibers in your muscles become torn and need time to heal.
+These back pains are very uncomfortable and can be debilitating.
+But it is possible to prevent the pain from getting any worse.

 How to Provide Immediate Relief for a Back Muscle Strain:

 - Stop what you are doing.
-Whatever physical activity you are in the middle of when back pain flares up, needs to be ceased right away.
-Even if you are just cleaning up around the house, you need to stop to protect your back from any further injury.
+Whatever physical activity you are in the middle of when back pain flares up, stop immediately.
+Doing so protects your back from further injury.
 Further stress on an already strained muscle can cause serious damage and delay your recovery.

 - Try NSAID medications.
-Strained or pulled muscles cause inflammation in the surrounding area which can intensify the pain.
-Your body naturally produces an inflammatory response to injury and this can increase swelling as well as trigger muscle spasms.
-NSAIDs (nonsteroidal anti-inflammatory drugs) are designed to reduce inflammation and can reduce swelling to bring you relief.
-Taking too many of these medications can cause problems with your liver so be sure to always follow the directions and speak with your doctor before using them.
+Strained or pulled muscles cause inflammation in the surrounding area.
+This often intensifies the pain.
+Your body naturally produces an inflammatory response to injury.
+And this can increase swelling as well as trigger muscle spasms.
+NSAIDs (nonsteroidal anti-inflammatory drugs) are designed to reduce inflammation.
+In turn, this reduces swelling and will bring you pain relief.
+However, taking too many NSAIDs can cause problems with your liver.
+So, be sure to always follow the directions and speak with your doctor before use.

 - Ice the injured area.
 Ice is another great way to reduce inflammation and provide relief to a strained muscle.
-By decreasing muscle tissue damage, icing the area can reduce any soreness and pain you feel.
-If you do not have an ice pack, then you can make one in one of several simple ways.
+Icing the area can reduce any soreness and pain you feel.
+If you do not have an ice pack, they are easy to make.

-How to make an Ice Pack to Treat a Back Muscle Strain:
+4 Ways to Make an Ice Pack to Treat a Back Muscle Strain:

 - Fill a small plastic bag with ice and water, crushing it until smooth